 Exclusion from protection

 In some cases, the Home Office may take the view that a person should be excluded from protection under the Refugee Convention (excluded from being granted refugee status and humanitarian protection).

 This can happen in cases where the person has committed a serious criminal offence, or where the Home Office considers they may have been involved in human rights violations in their country of origin.
 This is a broad definition, and can extend to people who were employed in a wide range of roles in the government in their countries of origin if that government was involved in human rights abuses.

 One stage of the process where the Home Office will try and find out if the exclusion clause applies to you is during the screening interview.
 They will ask you questions about criminal convictions, arrest warrants, involvement in terrorism, detention as an enemy combatant and encouragement of hatred between communities.
 The Home Office will also seek this information from elsewhere if they suspect it to be the case.

 If the Home Office raise exclusion in your case, or if you feel it is a possibility, it is very important to seek legal advice.
 You can appeal against being excluded from refugee or humanitarian protection, much as you can appeal against a refusal of asylum.
-Even if an exclusion is upheld, a person may be allowed to stay if they would be at risk if removed from the UK (see Article 3 Human Rights).
+Even if an exclusion is upheld, a person may be allowed to stay if they would be at risk if removed from the UK (if their Article 3 rights would be breached).